AndrewGalifi/Civ5-AI-Revamp/README.md

 2. Select a `StrategyDirective` such as expansion, development, military response, treasury recovery, or happiness recovery.
 3. Apply scoped biases and/or hard pivots to existing AI subsystems (production, food, science, etc).

-Note: current source modifications only affect player 1 for testing purposes.
+Note: current source modifications only affect player 1 for testing purposes, and for now are only designed for Quick game speed.

 ## Repository Layout